 A plush bed appeared from nowhere and Harry was lifted onto it.
 Soft warm blankets surrounded him, and his mind was at peace.
 Right now he didn't much care where he was, as long as it wasn't his cold hard cell in Azkaban.
 Relieved at finally being away from the terror and pain, he drifted off into a dreamless sleep before he could say a word.

 That voice sounded familiar, but his sleep fogged mind could not place it.
 All he wanted to do was fall back to the peaceful sleep he had been awakened from.

 "Harry, wake up now.
 I am sure there are many questions you have, and it is time to explain."

 "Wha….?"
 Harry yawned.
 Rolling onto his side he pushed himself up to a sitting position trying to rub the sleep from his eyes.
 He reached for his glasses but felt something being slipped onto his face.
 Instinctively he recoiled from the touch, but then realized it was only his glasses.
 Blinking a few times he was able to finally focus on the figures standing around his bed and was so shocked he felt feint.

 "Mum!
 Dad!
 Sirius?"
 He gasped out and started to hyperventilate at the very alive people standing before him.

 "It's okay Harry, calm down and breath.
 Yes it's us."
-A beautiful red haired woman spoke as she sat down on the bed next to Harry and placed her arm around him.
+A beautiful red-haired woman spoke as she sat down on the bed next to Harry and placed her arm around him.
 Harry looked at her askance not really sure what to believe.
 It could very well be another attempt by Voldemort to trick his mind.
 However, he didn't believe Voldemort knew how to be comforting or loving or actually make someone feel it.
-He made up his mind not to worry about it.
-Sirius knelt down in front of Harry causing him to turn his attention to him.
+He made up his mind then that this was not one of Voldemort's tricks.
+Totally confused and thinking he was dead, he watched in a daze as Sirius knelt down before him.

 "It's real Harry."
 Sirius said placing a hand on the bed.